 Allergies are commonly caused by pollen or pet dander and cause mild eyelid swelling as well as red, watery and itchy eyes.
 Treatment includes not rubbing the eyes, avoiding the cause, using cold compresses, and possibly over-the-counter anti-itch drops or prescription allergy or anti-inflammatory drops.
 The recommended cold compress to protect the delicate tissues of the eyelid is made by soaking a clean face-cloth in a bowl of ice water, wring out the moisture and then apply to the closed eyelids for up to 20 minutes each hour.
 Anti-itch OTC eye drops contain the anti-histamine ketotifen fumarate such as in Zaditor and Alaway.
 Contact Vision Care Specialists for an appointment to assess your discomfort as well as diagnose and treat.

-Styes usually appear as a swollen, reddish and possibly tender bump near the edge of the eyelid and are caused by bacteria and blocked oil-producing glands.
-Hordeolum are tender bumps, caused by a bacterial infection, and respond to frequent use of very warm compresses and gentle massage for multiple days.
+Styes usually appears as a swollen, reddish and possibly tender bump near the edge of the eyelid and are caused by bacteria and blocked oil-producing glands.
+Hordeolum is tender bumps, caused by a bacterial infection, and respond to the frequent use of very warm compresses and gentle massage for multiple days.
 Eyelid cleansing spray and medicated ointment may be indicated by your VCS eye doctor.
-Chalazion aren’t painful and the resultant bump is due to retained oils.
+A chalazion isn’t painful and the resultant bump is due to retained oils.
 They often resolve without any treatment but options include frequent use of very warm compresses and gentle massage, again for many days.
 Additional treatment may include injections or excision.

 Periorbital cellulitis, also called preseptal cellulitis, causes swelling and redness of the eyelid area, involving both upper and lower eyelids and may occur with sinusitis or from an insect bite.
 VCS eye doctors can prescribe the necessary oral antibiotics to treat this condition.